cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 Names
 -----
 Objects can have names (in other programming languages names are often called variables).
-We can assign a name to an object with the assignment operator `=`, for example:
+We can assign a name to an object with the assignment operator `=` as follows:

 ```python
 >>> a = 1